smythg4/go-database/README.md

 00000040: 6f70 d7a3 703d 0a8f 40c0 3200 0000       op..p=..@.2...
 ```

-## Known Limitations
+## Known Limitations (Current Append-Only Storage)

 - **File descriptor sharing**: Concurrent writes under heavy load may cause corruption (shared `os.File` handle not thread-safe)
 - **Map iteration randomness**: SELECT results may appear in different order each time (Go map iteration is deliberately randomized)
 - **No file closing**: Files remain open for program lifetime (OS cleans up on exit)
 - **O(n) scans**: Full table scans required for all queries (no indexing yet)

-These are accepted limitations of the append-only log design.
-The planned migration to B-tree page-based storage will address all of them.
+**Note**: These are accepted limitations of the current append-only log design.
+The in-progress B-tree page-based storage will address all of them.

 ## Learning Resources